Things to do in Bamford

 Originally considered to be a mere outlying part of Hathersage, Banford later became its own parish in 1860 following the growth in population, and the building of the parish church of St. John the Baptist.

-Now referred to as being part of the Hope Valley, Bamford was originally considered part of of the Upper Derwent Valley, and is the last surviving village of a collection of three; the other two former Derwent Valley villages, Ashopton and Derwent, were demolished during the 1940s in order to make way for the Ladybower Reservoir.
-The graves of many of those formally buried in these sunken villages were reburied in Bamford graveyard.
+Now referred to as being part of the Hope Valley, Bamford was originally considered part of of the Upper Derwent Valley, and is the last surviving village of a collection of three.
+The other two former Derwent Valley villages, Ashopton and Derwent, were demolished during the 1940s in order to make way for the Ladybower Reservoir.
+The graves of many of those formerly buried in these sunken villages were reburied in Bamford graveyard.

-Bamford Mill – Once the defining feature of the village and employed 130 people during its zenith.
+Once the defining feature of the village and employed 130 people during its peak.
 Built in 1782, the mill was originally used as a corn mill, then a cotton mill, which it continued to be until its closure in the 1990s.
 It has since been turned into residential housing.

-Bamford Edge – This gritstone rock overhang delivers the most impressive views over Ladybower Reservoir, Win Hill, and much of the rest of the Hope Valley.
-Bamford Edge’s mix or rocky terrain makes it a popular destination for rock climbers.
+This gritstone rock overhang delivers the most impressive views over Ladybower Reservoir, Win Hill, and much of the rest of the Hope Valley.
+The mix of rocky terrain makes it a popular destination for rock climbers.
 Bamford Edge can be particularly busy in the evenings, so visit during the day in order to ensure a quieter experience.

 Walks and Hikes